Zhangc2024/TR-Fuzz/README.md

 You can use the GCC test suite alone to train and generate C programs, use the collected C programs, or combine both.
 If you want to use only the GCC test suite or the collected C programs, change the paths in the code to the path of the GCC test suite (located in the gcc/testsuite directory) or the path of the existing C programs.
-If you want to combine both, you need to modify the code in the training data selection part.
+If you want to combine both, you need to modify the code in the training data selection part. (lines 25-30 in data_prepare.py and lines 254-260 inmodel_generate.py)